ysun62/Personal-Website-V2/content/about/index.md

 ---
 title: "About"
 skills:
+  - React
+  - HTML & CSS
   - JavaScript (ES6)
-  - HTML & CSS
+  - Node
-  - React
+  - Gatsby
   - Django
-  - Node
-  - MySQL
 ---

 I'm a recent grad from the University of California, Santa Cruz.
 Currently, I'm interning at a startup in the bay area as a full stack developer, with a focus on front end.
 However, I am in the job market actively seeking full-time/contracting opportunities.